Originally Posted by minotaur

 Sulis Creations - Etsy shop

-'We are such stuff as dreams are made on; and our little life is rounded with a sleep' - 'The Tempest' Shakespeare
+'We are such stuff as dreams are made on; and our little life is rounded with a sleep' - Prospero 'The Tempest'

 'Be excellent to each other' - Bill and Ted's Excellent Adventure.